 Who needs a UK Lasting Power of Attorney?
 If you came to this site thinking that your family could manage your life if you became unable to, let’s make one thing clear.
-Your family have no rights if you are over 18.
-Your husband or wife has no rights.
+Your family has NO RIGHT to make decisions for you if you are over 18.
+Your husband or wife has no right.
 Unless or until you make Lasting Powers of Attorney.
-A case in point: there follows exactly the sort of situation which could happen to you without Lasting Powers of Attorney in place:
+A case in point: there follows exactly the sort of situation which could happen to you without Lasting Power of Attorney in place:

 This is what can happen if you don’t have Lasting Powers of Attorney, and you don’t have to be old.
 Recently, a local authority declared a pregnant lady mentally incompetent and forced her to have a caesarian section then took away her baby.
 So don’t fall into the trap of thinking LPAs are for old folk.
 Anyone can have a fall, a car accident or a stroke, leaving the family powerless in the face of Social Services.

 Is this what you want for yourself, your parents and your adult children?